Sam Hollenbach

-Samuel Hollenbach (/ˈhɒlɛnbɑːk/; born September 9, 1983) is an American football quarterback who is currently a free agent.
+Samuel Hollenbach (/ˈhɒlɛnbɑːk/; born September 9, 1983) is an American former professional football quarterback.
 He was signed by the Washington Redskins as an undrafted free agent in 2007.
-He played college football at Maryland.
+He played college football for the Maryland Terrapins.

-Early years
+Early life

 While attending Pennridge High School, Hollenbach's coach was his father, Jeff, a former Illinois quarterback.

 College career

 During his college career, Hollenbach went 15-9 in games he started at Quarterback.
 He completed 417 of 679 passes for 5,139 yards with 28 touchdowns and 26 interceptions in the Atlantic Coast Conference.

-Post football career

-Hollenbach is now a lead Project Engineer at Under Armour.